microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

 ```

 To extend on the [tl;dr](#tldr):
-* ConPTY runs out-of-process, outside the hosting terminal, which leads to an unsolvable issue: The buffer contents between ConPTY and the terminal can go out of sync.
+* ConPTY runs outside the hosting terminal which leads to an unsolvable issue: The buffer contents between ConPTY and the terminal can go out of sync.
   * The terminal and ConPTY may implement escape sequences differently.
   * ...may implement text processing differently.
   * ...may implement text reflow (resize) differently.
   * Resizing the terminal and ConPTY is asynchronous and there may be concurrent text output.
   * ...and it may uncover text from the scrollback, which ConPTY doesn't know about.
-* Since ConPTY communicates with the hosting terminal exclusively via escape sequences, it fails to cover some Console API methods that cannot be represented via VT sequences.
+* Some Console API methods cannot be represented via escape sequences and so ConPTY cannot produce them either.
   The most basic example of this is the lack of LVB gridlines.
-* The existing ConPTY API can be built on top of the above suggested new architecture.
-In other words, we get a significant simplification and productivity uplift with no loss in features.
+* The above suggested new architecture represents a significant simplification with no loss in features.
-* As the prototype that ConPTY initially was it has fulfilled our needs a thousand times over, but as it's layered on top of conhost it has resulted in software decay.
+* ConPTY has fulfilled our needs a thousand times over, but as it's layered on top of conhost it has resulted in software decay.
-  The layer boundary with existing conhost code has slowly blurred over the years which has negatively affected many places, resulting in debugging and maintenance being difficult.
+  The layer boundary has blurred over the years resulting in debugging and maintenance difficulties.
   Lastly, its performance is insufficient and has been subject to much debate.
-  It's on us now to finally pay our debt and make ConPTY its own proper, composable component that both conhost and Windows Terminal can be built on top of.
+  It's on us now to pay our debt and clean up the architecture so that ConPTY, conhost, and Windows Terminal can be built on top of it.

 Considerations:
-* A named `MUTEX` can theoretically be used to solve parts of the out-of-sync issue, because it could be used to ensure a synchronous buffer reflow.
+* A named `MUTEX` can theoretically solve parts of the out-of-sync issue, because it could be used to synchronize buffer reflow.
-  However, this requires the shared lock to be acquired every time input is processed, on top of the regular console lock, which raises ABBA deadlock concerns, in particular since it requires cross-process communication while the lock is held.
+  However, this requires the lock to be acquired on every API call, on top of the regular console lock, which raises ABBA deadlock concerns.
   Making this setup not just hopefully but also provably robust, is likely to be very difficult.
   It also doesn't solve any of the other listed problems.
-  Running ConPTY in-process on the other hand appears to be a trivial change in comparison.

 ## Goal 1: Remove VtEngine